The Tragedy of Mathematics in Russia: Roles of Luzin's Students

+In any case, we cannot help but ascertain that there clearly was a conflict of generations---the precipice of alienation and misunderstanding between Luzin and his most successful students.
 It is easy to assume the genuine or imaginary injustice and prejudice of Luzin in citing his students as well as the genuine or imaginary feebleness of Luzin in overcoming mathematical obstacles.
-We may agree to see hypocrisy in Luzin's decision to vote against P.~S. Aleksandroff in the elections to a vacancy of an academician despite his personal letter of support of Aleksandroff to A.~N. Kolmogorov.
+We may agree to see hypocrisy in Luzin's decision to vote against P.~S. Aleksandroff in the elections to a vacancy of an academician despite his personal letter of support of P.~S. Aleksandroff to A.~N. Kolmogorov.
 Well, there is nothing untypical of the academic manners or extraordinary in Luzin's conduct, is there?
-It is the true background of the ``case of Luzin,'' isn't it?
+It is the true background of the Luzin case, isn't it?

-Available is the following testimony of W.~Sierpinski (1882--1969), a famous Polish mathematician who was declared to be a ``blatant black hundredist'' at the meetings of the Commission of the Academy of Sciences of the USSR on the ``Case of Luzin'': ``When I was in Moscow in September, 1935, Mr. Aleksandroff assured me that the apprehensions of Luzin are purely imaginary and that he respects Luzin, his former teacher.
-In my presence Aleksandroff shook hands with Luzin and declared that he would always be a friend of Luzin'' \cite{Dugac}.
+Available is the following testimony of W.~Sierpi\'nski (1882--1969), a famous Polish mathematician who was declared to be a ``blatant black hundredist'' at the meetings of the Commission of the Academy of Sciences of the USSR on the Luzin case (cp.~\cite[p.~124]{Dugac}):